 At some point in your life, there will come a time when you will feel disappointed when your hair doesn’t cooperate with you in the morning.
 Most especially for those working women who have to get up early to blow dry, use a hair straightener, or curl their hair to achieve that polished and coordinated look.
-If you are one of those dreaming of rolling out of bed with smooth, lustrous, and bouncy curls, then getting a perm hair is something that you can consider getting.
+If you are one of those dreaming of rolling out of bed with smooth, lustrous, and bouncy curls, then getting a perm hair is something that you can consider getting, especially now that the desire for waves is overcoming the fear of perm.

 Indeed, to illustrate how the perm can give life and bounce to your locks, here’s our collection of 41 best perm hair looks.